 According to the 2019 Financial Trust Survey Report by Personal Capital, “Nearly half of Americans (48%) incorrectly believe all financial advisors have a legal obligation to act in clients’ best interests.”1 With all these titles floating around, it’s helpful to know the differences between each category of financial experts before committing to a long-term engagement.
-Here, we’ve rounded up some of the key differentiators between each group so you can sign your contract with confidence.
+Here, we’ve rounded up some of the key differences between each group so you can get the right kind of help with full confidence.

 Term #1: Financial Advisor

 The most used term, a financial advisor is someone who helps you with different aspects of your financial life.
 This might include planning for and transitioning to retirement, investment advice, life insurance, 401(k) plans, IRAs, budgeting and more.
 Every financial advisor is different in what specific areas they specialize in and what services they provide, so if you are looking for help in one particular area, it is always best to ask.